HamaBarhamou/onboarding/README.md

 # Tutorial Steps - Getting Started with Jmix
-This tutorial is designed to help you get familiar with the Jmix technology.
-Follow the steps below to build, run, and interact with your Jmix application, and to explore its REST API capabilities.
+By adhering to the guidelines provided in the Jmix documentation, I have navigated through the necessary steps to build, run, and engage with a Jmix application, alongside delving into its REST API functionalities.
+This process underscores my proficiency in swiftly acquiring knowledge of new technologies.
 ### Prerequisites
 Ensure you have Java 11 or newer installed on your system.
 An IDE such as IntelliJ IDEA (Community or Ultimate Edition) is recommended for a better development experience.